Virtually Attend FOSDEM 2026

 Serving multiple models on a single GPU sounds great until something segfaults.

-This talk digs into what actually happened: where memory isolation falls apart, which configs crash, and what survives under load.
+This talk digs into what actually happened: where things worked, where memory isolation fell apart, which configs crashed, and what survives under load.

 By the end, you'll know: